MetOffice/forest/doc/source/guide.rst

 Running tests
 -------------

-The test suite runs using the pytest_, to run all of the tests navigate to the root directory of your working copy and run the ``pytest`` command.
+The test suite uses pytest_, to run all of the tests navigate to the root directory of your working copy and run the ``pytest`` command.
 This should produce a lot of output but hopefully should indicate to you that all tests have passed.